-The lawyers at Shaw Cowart LLP have a proven track record in defense litigation for property owners.
+The premises liability defense lawyers in Austin have a proven track record in defense litigation for property owners.
 If you are facing a premises liability lawsuit, it’s crucial that you speak to us at once so that we can begin crafting the best defense strategy for your specific situation.
 Please call 512-499-8900 today to schedule a complimentary consultation.
 We serve clients in the Austin, Texas area.

-Premises liability law governs lawsuits associated with an injury occurring on the property of another.
+Premises liability law governs lawsuits associated with an injury occurring on the property belonging to another person or organization.
 By law, property owners may be held responsible for injuries that occur on their property if they are negligent in maintaining safe conditions for guests.

-There are a wide range of situations that may give rise to a premises liability lawsuit.
+There is a wide range of situations that may give rise to a premises liability lawsuit.
 Some of the most common include:

 - Slip and fall accidents